jbottum/t5pat/langchain_markdown.md

 This command will display the version information of Docker if it is installed properly.

 You can now start using Docker on your macOS machine to build, run, and manage containers for your applications.

-### Installing Python

-Installing Python on a Mac is relatively straightforward.
-Here's a step-by-step guide to help you:

-Check the installed version (optional): Open the Terminal application (found in the Utilities folder within the Applications folder) and type python --version to see if Python is already installed on your system.
-Note that macOS usually comes with a pre-installed version of Python.

-Download Python: Visit the official Python website at https://www.python.org/downloads/ and click on the "Download Python" button.
-Choose the latest stable version suitable for your macOS.

-Run the installer: Locate the downloaded Python installer package (e.g., python-3.x.x-macosx10.x.pkg) and double-click on it to start the installation process.
-Follow the prompts and instructions in the installer.

-Customize installation (optional): During the installation, you'll have the option to customize the installation settings.
-If you're unsure, the default settings are usually sufficient for most users.

-Install Python: Proceed with the installation by clicking "Install" or a similar button.
-You may be prompted to enter your administrator password.
-Wait for the installation to complete.

-Verify the installation: After the installation is finished, open a new Terminal window and type python --version to verify that Python is installed correctly.
-You should see the version number of the installed Python.

-### Accessing your terminal

-To access the terminal on a MacBook Air or any macOS device, you can follow these steps:

-Click on the "Finder" icon in the Dock, which is typically located at the bottom of the screen.

-In the Finder window, navigate to the "Applications" folder.

-Inside the "Applications" folder, open the "Utilities" folder.

-Look for an application called "Terminal" and double-click on it to launch the Terminal.

-Alternatively, you can use Spotlight Search to quickly open the Terminal:

-Press the "Command" key and the "Space" bar simultaneously to open Spotlight Search.

-In the search field that appears, type "Terminal" and press "Return" or click on the "Terminal" application from the search results.

-Once the Terminal is open, you will see a command-line interface where you can type commands and interact with the macOS command-line environment.

 ## Step 1 - Installing dependencies for the models